Do you have problems with your Oppo Pad?

 None of the above solutions worked?

-Install the SIM on a different tablet.
-If that device gets a signal, there is an issue with the SIM card slot on your tablet.
+Install the SIM on a different phone.
+If that device gets a signal, there is an issue with the SIM card slot on your phone.

 If it doesn't get any signal, the sim is dead, or there is a cellular network issue in your area.
 Call the Carrier for a new SIM.